Authorisation of veterinary medicines under special circumstances

 Situations that are special circumstances

-1. No suitable product in New Zealand
+- there is no suitable product in New Zealand

-2. Research on non-trade name products
+To do research on non-trade name products

 You need approval in special circumstances to do research or testing on a veterinary medicine that is not a trade name product (TNP).

 For research approval, fill out the application form (product data sheet) and send it to us with all the required information.
 Research approval in New Zealand will help you through the process and tell you what information to provide.

 - Research approval in New Zealand [PDF, 91 KB]

 - Product data sheet for research approval [DOC, 534 KB]

 - Find out more about research on TNPs

 To use a product under an approved operating plan